stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Entity components

-In Stride, you add components to entities just like you add components to GameObjects in Unity®.
+In Stride, you add components to entities in the editor much like you attach child nodes or configure node properties in the Godot editor.

 To add a component to an entity in Game Studio: